Mr1cecream/Modbreeze/README.md

 Use the common category for mods that should be installed on both the client and the server, and the client and server categories for mods that should be installed on the client side and the server side, respectively.

-Mods can be defined by simple ProjectIDs such as `mod = 123` or with optional parameters to ignore the mod loader or Minecraft version like so:
+Mods can be defined by simple ProjectIDs such as `mod = 123456` for CurseForge or `mod = "AABBCC"` for Modrinth as well as Modrinth slugs such as `mod = "sodium"`.
+If you wish to add optional parameters to ignore the mod loader or Minecraft version, you can do this like so:
-`mod = { id = 123, ignore_loader = true, ignore_version = true }`
+`mod = { id = 123456, ignore_loader = true, ignore_version = true }`

 You can also add Resourcepacks and Shaderpacks to your packs, the same way you would add mods, under the `[resourcepacks]` and `[shaderpacks]` categories, respectively.
-> **Note**: Shaderpacks are currently unsupported due to no Customization support in the CurseForge API.
+> **Note**: Shaderpacks from CurseForge are currently unsupported due to no Customization support in the CurseForge API.

 ### CLI
 You can download modpacks by using the command `modbreeze upgrade` and providing the source via either `-f <FILE>` or `-u <URL>`,